The Chit from Matron: Work, and the Making of a Modernist Living

 He gives me money and takes away the pages.
 So many pages, so much money.
 Yes, I work now, a little like I used to, except that I don’t know how to work any more.
 That doesn’t matter apparently.
 (Beckett 2009, 3)

 It is taken for granted that what modernist writers and artists did for a living was make various kinds of literature and art, of a modernist rather than traditional character.
 But one of the singular features of modernist art is that it is so extremely hard, and correspondingly rare, to make any kind of steady living from it, in the absence of any obvious preexisting demand for cryptic narrative and difficult music.
-As a consequence, a number of the leading modernists were sustained in their work of redefining what will count as literary and artistic work, and what will count as making it, by various kinds of private income.
+As a consequence, a number of the leading modernists were sustained in their work of redefining what will count as literary and artistic work, and what will count as making it, by various kinds of private income or handout.
 In his Illusion and Reality of 1937, Christopher Caudwell registered the move, beginning in Romanticism, of the poet-artist from a position of relatively sheltered privilege and esteem, often centred on the court or country house, to dependence on an uncertain publishing market.
 It soon became possible for writers to regard their very superfluity to need or requirement as a reason for formalising this kind of subsidy, as in Joyce’s remark ‘What I wish to do is secure a competence on which I can rely, and why I expect to have this is because I cannot believe any State requires my energy for the work I am at present engaged in’ (Ellmann 1983, 198).
 On one occasion in Zürich in 1917, Joyce received a letter from the director of a bank who asked him to come to see him.
 When he arrived in his black suit, he was told ‘A client of the bank who is much interested in your work knows you are in bad straits financially and wishes to give you a kind of fellowship’.
 It turned out to have been a donation of a thousand francs a month, deposited by Mrs Harold McCormick, née Edith Rockefeller, who had also been supporting the work of Jung in Zürich since 1913 and would herself become a psycho-analyst.

 Lawrence Rainey puts the alternatives like this: ‘if one could neither go back to reconstruct the aristocracy of the salon nor rush forward to embrace the egalitarianism of the commodity, what solution was there?
 The answer, paradoxically, was to do a little of both – to reconstruct an aristocracy, but to reconstruct it within the world of the commodity’ (Rainey 1999, 42-3).
 Rainey refers here to the creation of a market of economic rarities, centred on limited editions, and deluxe products, a market sustained by a group of patrons, like John Quinn and Harriet Shaw Weaver, and sustained by sensation and social murmur.
 As Rainey observes, one of the most distinctive features of modernist art-culture is the apparent reversal of the historical drift, as poet-artists attached themselves to wealthy patrons, sometimes of aristocratic stock, like Lady Gregory, but more often those who had acquired wealth in commercial or industrial ventures.
 What is more, such writers tended to keep their patrons waiting for returns on their investment for an inordinately long time.

-Other modernists had to find more conventioanl means of subsistence.
-Journalism was understandably popular as an occupation that at least kept one in touch with writing implements, as in the case of Basil Bunting, who was music critic for The Outlook in the 1920s and later on a Times correspondent.
+Other modernists had to find more conventional means of subsistence.
+Journalism was understandably popular as an occupation that at least kept one in the vicinity of writing implements, as in the case of Basil Bunting, who was music critic for The Outlook in the 1920s and later on a Times correspondent.
 Djuna Barnes was a much more successful and well-paid journalist.
 Not surprisingly, many modernist figures had vague intentions of making a living in some more or less academic manner, for example in schoolteaching, which both Auden and Waugh tried.
 Beckett turned his back on an academic career, but seemed never to have been able to turn his back on that shunning.
 Katherine Mansfield had thoughts of becoming a professional cellist.
 Dorothy Richardson’s start in life was as a receptionist in a Harley street dental surgery, but she was able to support herself and her husband for many years as a freelance journalist.
 Ella Williams, later to write as Jean Rhys, had ambitions of being an actress, spent a year as a touring chorus girl in musical comedy, worked as an escort and artist’s model, and even put in time during 1918 in a pension office, but largely depended on a series of not very dependable husbands, one of whom ended up in jail for financial fraud.
-Joyce tried out various occupations, including the idea of being a professional singer, or becoming a doctor, and also worked during 1906 as a clerk in a bank in Rome.
+Joyce tried out various occupations, including the idea of being a professional singer, and training to be a doctor, and also worked during 1906 as a clerk in a bank in Rome.
 Richard Ellmann records that ‘he had to write between two hundred and two hundred and fifty letters a day, beginning at 8.30 in the morning and ending at 7.30 at night, and often later, with two hours off for lunch’.
 Ellmann adds the Travesties-like note that the effect was to wear out the pair of trousers which he had borrowed from Stanislaus, to whom he complained that ‘they had been made too thin for steady desk work’ (an oxymoronic phrase that concentrates the whole of my argument), so that he had to hide the patches in the seat beneath his tailcoat (Ellmann 1983, 226).
 Even in the days of his late celebrity, with Ulysses selling well in expensive editions, the temptation of a steady job was still there: in 1939, Beckett had heard about a vacancy for a lecturer in Italian in the University of Cape Town, but Joyce thought better of it after hearing how common thunderstorms were there (Ellmann 1983, 722).

 In general, then, modernist writers and artists tended either to depend on wealthy patrons, or some other source of the ‘small charitable sums’, on which Beckett’s Murphy depends (in his case mostly the earnings of the prostitute Celia), or on a discontinuous series of what would nowadays be called precarious employments.
 There are some notable, rule-proving exceptions: T.S.
 Eliot, declining to be rescued from Lloyds Bank through the intervention of Ezra Pound, Wallace Stevens’s steady career with the Hartford Accident and Indemnity Company, Georges Bataille sedately holding down his day-job at the Bibliothèque Nationale.
 Modern writers who made any kind of living from their writing – the despised Shaws, Wellses, Galsworthys and Bennetts – seemed automatically thereby to disqualify themselves as modernists.

 What modernist artists also had in common was that they were, as a sardonic review of Blast in the New Statesman in 1914 put it, all species of ‘hustler’ (Squire 1914, 406), a word deriving from the primary notion of knocking or shaking about, then transferred to pickpockets, in reference to the disorientating barge often imparted to the victim, and finally to the actions of a vigorous or aggressive salesman, as well as, from the 1920s, a prostitute.
-All needed to make the most of a little.
+All needed to make the most of not very much.
 If it is really hard to see this as any kind of steady job, the different forms of hustling nevertheless constituted an important and growing part of urban economies.

 By the late twentieth century, with absolutely no change in the power law governing the distribution of publishing revenues, meaning that only half a dozen of the several thousand or so literary novelists could ever actually generate a living wage from their royalties, there is hardly a single writer who was able to keep the wheels on their exalted calling without a spell of some length employed in a creative writing programme of a university.
 Most modernists became aware quickly, and few more quickly than Joyce, of the importance of academic institutions and the sizeable esteem economies they would create.